chelumaina/open-webui/PAYSTACK_INTEGRATION.md

 # Paystack Integration Documentation

-This document explains how to set up and use the Paystack payment integration for Open WebUI subscriptions.
+This document explains how to set up and use the Paystack payment integration for Lex Luma AI subscriptions.

 ## Features